open-oni/open-oni/docs/advanced/admin-commands.md

 You can aggregate custom / overridden MARC XML in a single place and run a command like this as often as necessary; titles which already exist will not be reimported.
-(If you *need* to overwrite a title, there is unfotunately no way to do so with administrative commands.)
+(If you *need* to overwrite a title, there is unfortunately no way to do so with administrative commands.)

 ## `purge_batch`